ritesh329/EventManagement_API/README.md

 This backend system allows:

-- Admin or users to create events.
+- create users and create events.
 - Users to register or unregister for events.
 - Events to be capacity-controlled.
 - Fetching upcoming events.
-- Viewing user-specific registrations.
 - Tracking event stats like total registrations and remaining seats

 - Node.js with Express.js